sbkuehn/github-action-oidc-webapp/README.md

 # GitHub Action Testing

-Example code to test GitHub Actions with Workload Identity Federation.
+Example code to test GitHub Actions with Workload Identity Federation in Azure.